HyperAuth/ExPlugHyperAuth/README.md

 Contribution is welcomed.
 Open a [pull request][pulls] when you are ready to contribute.

-If you are planning to contribute documentation, [please check our best practices for writing documentation][writing-docs].
-Remember to add tests for the code added and try to keep the code clean.
+If you are planning to contribute documentation, please check the [best practices for writing documentation of Elixir][writing-docs].

+Add tests for the code added and try to keep the code clean.
+The pull request need to pass the tests to be accepted.

-Finally, remember all interactions in our official spaces follow our [Code of Conduct][code-of-conduct].
+Finally, remember all interactions in our official spaces follow the [Elixir Code of Conduct][code-of-conduct].

+### Copyright

+You hereby assign copyright in this code to the project, to be licensed under the same terms as the rest of the code.

+You're owner of your contribution copyright, but it will be covered under HyperAuth's license and also it's shared with the rest of authors, all the contributors are authors of HyperAuth.

+Read the license note section to check details about it.

 ### Useful links